towolf/towolf.github.com/docs/PsychColorimetricData/ComputeCIEConeFundamentals.markdown

-If you pass lambaMax and its length is 4, then first two values are treated as the peak wavelengths of the ser/ala variants of the L cone pigment, and these are then weighted according to LserWeight and \(1\-LserWeight\).
+If you pass lambaMax and its length is 4, then first two values are treated as the peak wavelengths of the ser/ala variants of the L cone pigment, and these are then weighted according to LserWeight and \(1-LserWeight\).
 The default for LserWeight is 0.56.
 After travelling it for a distance to try to get better agreement between the nomogram based fundamentals and the tabulated fundamentals I \(DHB\) gave up and decided that using a single lambdaMax is as good as anything else I could come up with.
 If you are interested, see FitConeFundametnalsTest.

-This function also has an option to compute rod spectral sensitivities, using the pre\-retinal values that come from the CIE standard.
+This function also has an option to compute rod spectral sensitivities, using the pre-retinal values that come from the CIE standard.
 Set DORODS = true on call.
 You then need to explicitly pass a single lambdaMax value.
 You can also pass an optional rodAxialDensity value.
 If you don't pass that, the routine uses the 'Alpern' estimate for 'Human'/'Rod' embodied in routine